vuurball/blockchain-guide/general-terms.md

 ### web3.js
-js library that allows us to connect to the blockchain https://github.com/ethereum/web3.js/ use 1.0 version not the developer branch add to project with:
+js library that allows us to connect to the blockchain and interact with a smart contracts

+https://github.com/ethereum/web3.js/

+use 1.0 version not the developer branch

+add to project with:

->yarn add web3
+> yarn add web3
 or
->npm i web3 --save
+> npm i web3 --save

 ### metamask